 Watch out for intoxication and consent.
-If all of this means you have to cut down on alcohol or substances to stay present and have self-control, please do that.
+Cut down on alcohol or substances if that’s what’s needed for you to follow this list.
 If someone is really drunk, they can’t consent.
 Double check verbally if the person you want to be sexy with seems to give an auto-response to an advance, especially if drugs or alcohol are involved.
 If they stop reciprocating, get quiet, seem tense or stiff, avoid making eye contact, pause, or otherwise slow the tempo of the encounter, then just stop and check in.
 “Is this working for you?” is a good phrase.
 If you can sense even a little discomfort, take it upon yourself to NOT escalate, even when the “opportunity” is there.

 Boost queer and female voices.
 Be really, really careful about talking over women, femmes and queer people.
 This can be a trigger as it happens ALL the time.
-Listen for men dismissing women, femmes and queer people’s contributions and make a habit of listening and saying things like “Hey, Zahra has a point.”
+Listen for men dismissing women, femmes and queer people’s contributions and instead proactively say things like “Hey, she has a point.”

 Go out of your way to encourage, demand, and facilitate inclusion.
 If you get asked to be on a panel or a team and you see that it’s all men, say something, maybe even refuse to participate until there’s at least one woman participant, and go ahead and make the extra effort to suggest names.

 Be mindful of how you talk to women, femmes and queer people at work.
-Add EXTRA respect into your introductions.
-No matter how good your female and femme-presenting colleagues look, they would rather be introduced by their job title and accomplishments than as “the lovely” or “the beautiful.”
-Doing this subtly tells the listener that their qualifications are lesser-than.
-Don’t call female or queer colleagues or strangers cutesy diminutive names like “honey, baby, darling, kiddo, young lady, sweetheart, girl, or dear.”
-This is a subtle way of putting them down, elevating your own status over them as a man who is choosing to vote them as attractive, and reminding them and all present that they’re just cute little ladies that nobody should listen to.
+No matter how they look, they would rather be introduced by their job title than as “the lovely” or “the beautiful,” which signals that you value their looks more than their work.
+Don’t call female or queer colleagues diminutive names like “honey, darling, sweetheart, or dear.”
+This puts the emphasis of your interaction on your power over them.
 Even with friends, be aware of how these phrases may sound to others.
 Finally, be really careful about using certain words to describe women, femmes and queer people like “crazy” or “shrill.”
 They carry a unique and more negative meaning when a man is using them to describe a non-man.